Merritt H. Booker House

 The Merritt H. Booker House is a historic house in Culleoka, Tennessee, USA.

-History

 The house was completed in 1828 for Merrit H. Booker, a Virginia native.
 It was designed in the Federal architectural style.

 In 1880, the house was purchased by Jonas Ingram.
 It was restored by his grandson, Dan Ingram, in 1963.

-Architectural significance

-It has been listed on the National Register of Historic Places since July 18, 1985.
+It was added to the National Register of Historic Places on July 18, 1985.